csolink/csolink-model/docs/ActivityAndBehavior.md

 # Class: ActivityAndBehavior

-Activity or behavior of any independent integral living, organization or mechanical actor in the world
+Activity or behavior of any independent integral healthy, organization or mechanical actor in the world

 URI: [csolink:ActivityAndBehavior](https://w3id.org/csolink/vocab/ActivityAndBehavior)